roderickjackson-bradley/socket_io_app/work/w07/d2/02-python-control-flow/python-control-flow.md

 The good news is that most programming languages, including Python, share these same control flow constructs.

-It's worth pointing out that programming concepts such as variables, data types, control flow and functions apply in general to programming as a whole and that learning a new language amounts to nothing more that learning a new syntax and a few idiosyncrasies about each particular language.
+It's worth pointing out that programming concepts such as variables, data types, control flow and functions apply in general to programming as a whole and that learning a new language amounts to not much more than learning a new syntax and a few idiosyncrasies about each particular language.

 ## Conditional Expressions in Python

-Control flow typically comes down to different code paths executing according to the evaluation of a **conditional expression**.
+Control flow typically comes down to different code paths executing according to the evaluation of **conditional expressions**.

-In other words, if the **conditional expression** evaluates to _truthiness_ do this stuff, optionally, do something else.
+In other words, if the **conditional expression** evaluates to _truthiness_, do this stuff, optionally, do something else.

 Let's review some of the logic and fundamentals of conditional expressions.